-After 2 years from when we issue this policy no misstatements you make in the application for this policy will be used to cancel this policy.
-This is not true if you made a fraudulent misstatement.
+After 2 years from when we issue the group policy, no misstatements made in the application for the group policy will be used to cancel the policy.
+That is not true if you make a fraudulent misstatement.
 That can be used to terminate coverage or deny a claim after this 2 year period.
 Please see the Honest mistakes and intentional deception section.